Josseyo/Malarpiraterna/README.md

 ------

 ### The Sign up page
-This page will allow the user to get signed up to Mälarpiraterna to start gardening with the community.
-The user will be asked to submit their full name and email address to sign up to become a member.
+This page will allow the user to sign up for membership in Mälarpiraterna's garden.

+- Enables users to register as members by providing their full name and email address

 #### Sign-up page desktop view: